 Insurance is a valuable safety net and can help you get things back in order if the unexpected happens.
 With that in mind, it’s vital to ensure you have the right level of cover for your needs.

 Many policyholders unwittingly end up underinsured, in fact, it is estimated that 80% of UK properties are underinsured.
-This means that if you come to claim, the compensation you receive could be just a fraction of what you need – leaving you considerably out of pocket.
+This means that if you come to claim, the amount you receive could be just a fraction of what you need – leaving you considerably out of pocket.

 To ensure you don’t get caught out, here’s how to avoid underinsuring your assets and what the consequences could be if you do.